autodesk-platform-services/aps-forma-extension-shadow-study/README.md

-# Shadow study: example extension for Autodesk Forma
+# Shadow study: example extension for Forma

 This extension is built using the
 **[Forma SDK for Javascript](https://aps.autodesk.com/en/docs/forma/v1/embedded-views/introduction/)**